ironhacks/ironhacks-app/README.md

   }
 ```

-the ```getHacks``` function will retrieve the hacks available for a specific user, that means that only the hacks in which the user is whitelisted will be retieved.
-The hacks in which the user is already registered will be store in the ```registeredHacks``` array, the rest will be store in the ```availableHacks```.
+the ```getHacks``` function will retrieve the hacks available for a specific user, that means, only the hacks in which the user is whitelisted will be retrieved.
+The hacks in which the user is already registered will be stored in the ```registeredHacks``` array, the rest will be stored in the ```availableHacks```.

 ### Selecting a hack:

-When a user is already registered into a hack, the selecting proccess consist on setting a cookie on the browser, saving the selected hack data.
+When a user is already registered into a hack, the selecting process consists of setting a cookie on the browser, saving the selected hack data.
 This is done by the ```setHack``` function:

 ```javasript
 setHack = (hackIndex) => {